deathtothecorporation/plunder-docs/a-simple-cog/json.md

 We haven't seen `readRef` and a few other bits here, but suffice it to say that we're fetching some values from the cog's "state" and binding them to `kvs`.

 The `jval` binding is doing most of the work here.
-The mandelbrot cog used some helper functions for JSON parsing while here the JSON encoding is happening directly inline with `JMAP` and related functions from the `json` library.
+The mandelbrot cog we saw previously used some helper functions for JSON parsing while here the JSON encoding is happening directly inline with `JMAP` and related functions from the `json` library.
 It's good to see both approaches.

 We won't go through this line-by-line - you can handle it by this stage.
 The broad strokes are:

 - For each of the timer cogs we know about, encode their statuses depending on which state they're in.
 These are encoded as a row of JSON objects (`JMAP`).
-- Get a JSON bar and appropriate headers and provide an HTTP 200 response with these.
+- Get a JSON bar and appropriate headers and provide an HTTP 200 response with these values.

 After doing two `POST /spin` requests to start a couple timers, a `GET /status` HTTP response provides this JSON body: